LukasdeBoer/bird-snmp-agent/README.md

 ```
 master	agentx
-agentxperms 0770 0770 root snmp # if you intend to run this as an unprivileged user
+agentxperms 0770 0770 root Debian-snmp # if you intend to run this as an unprivileged user
 ```

 ### Set bird's timestamp to iso8601 long